How long can trout survive out of water?

 When water temperatures are high (over 68f), trout struggle to get enough oxygen from the water.
 Catching trout to release at such temperatures is often seen as unethical due to the stress the trout are already under

-Because the trout are already in exhausted any caught are less capable of dealing with long periods of air exposure.
-When water temperatures are warm the odds are not in the trouts favor.
+Because the trout are already in an exhausted state any caught are less capable of dealing with long periods of air exposure.
+When water temperatures are warm the odds are not in the trout’s favor.
 So keep them in the water as much as possible.

-Extremely cold air temperature can cause freezing to occur on a trout’s gill.
+Extremely cold air temperatures can cause freezing to occur on a trout’s gill.
 This significantly reduces the amount of time they can spend out of water.

-So when releasing trout in below freezing conditions, make sure to return the fish to the water as quickly as possible.
-Ice is more damaging than air exposure.
+So when releasing trout in below-freezing conditions, make sure to return the fish to the water as quickly as possible.
+Ice forming on the gills is more damaging than air exposure.

 How long do anglers typically hold trout out of the water?